Monday, July 28, 2008

 Introduction

-2. I grew up watching my mom and aunts cook.
+1. I grew up watching my mom and aunts cook.
 They did not use measuring tools, instead they are constantly tasting their ingredients throughout the cooking process.
 To me your five senses are the best measuring tool you will ever have.
-This means I do not use measuring tools either but I will try my best to estimate the amount of ingredients I use.
+This means I do not use measuring tools either and a lot of the time my post will not have exact measurements.
+I will try my best to give you an estimate of the ingredients.

 Anonymous said...